Publications

 How deep is the brain?
 The shallow brain hypothesis

-DOI:10.1038/s41583-023-00756-zThis paper challenges today's dominance of cortico-centric, hierarchical architectures in deep learning and predictive coding.
-We further illustrate our shallow brain hypothesis highlighting the massively parallel shallow architecture intertwined with the hierarchical structure in the brain.
+DOI: 10.1038/s41583-023-00756-zThis paper challenges the dominance of cortico-centric, hierarchical architectures in deep learning and predictive coding, and proposes the shallow brain hypothesis as a framework emphasizing massively parallel, shallow processing intertwined with hierarchical structure.

 2020